PDFs by language

 Children, especially young ones, have trouble understanding that death may happen in the future.
 But they can understand that the cancer is causing your body to not work well and that one day your body may stop working.
 Many factors influence when a child needs to be told that a parent probably is going to die.

 The first depends on what the child has been told over time about the situation.
 Hopefully, they’ve been given truthful information from the start about the cancer and how it affects the family.
 Children need to be told the truth bit by bit over time, depending on how sick the parent is.
 This way they have a chance to adjust to what they can understand while still going about their everyday lives.

 You’ll want to have some uninterrupted time and a quiet place.
-Consider having your spouse, partner, or another adult who is close to the child with you.
+Consider having the other parent, or another trusted adult with you.
 If you don’t have someone to help you, ask your social worker, nurse, or doctor who might help you explain things to your child.

 Since a child’s understanding is based on what they can directly experience, death should be explained in terms such as these.

 Depending on their age and many other factors, some children may not be able to really grasp that a parent is dying, and their first reaction is often one of disbelief.
 They might also feel angry.
 Reassure the children that this is normal.
 Children might also wonder who will take care of them when their parent dies.
 If you have plans already, be sure to share them with your children so they know what to expect.

 Young children will probably not understand what death is and what it really means the first time they hear it.
 You may have to repeat this discussion many times for them to fully understand.
 If a child doesn’t want to believe what you’ve told them, they may ask the same questions repeatedly, often as if the conversation had never happened.
 They might do this hoping that the answer will be different the next time, hoping that somehow what they’ve been told isn’t true.